tfreitasleal/QxWebDriver-NET/README.md

 ## Project Status

-QxWebDriver is still experimental.
+QxWebDriver-NET is still experimental, just like qxwebdriver-java.
 The API is subject to change without notice, not all of qooxdoo's built-in widgets are supported and there is much still to be optimized.
 Don't let that stop you from playing with it, giving us feedback on the [issues tab](https://github.com/tfreitasleal/QxWebDriver-NET/issues) and sending pull requests.
 Thanks!

 ### Still To Come